Please click to view.

-Seborrheic dermatitis, also known as seborrhea, is a common non-contagious condition of skin areas rich in oil glands (the face, scalp, and upper trunk).
-Seborrheic dermatitis is marked by flaking (overproduction and sloughing of skin cells) and sometimes redness and itching of the skin.
-It can vary in severity from mild dandruff of the scalp to scaly red patches on the skin.
-The normal skin yeast, Pityrosporum ovale, lives in oil-rich skin regions and plays a role in this disorder; the changes seen in the skin are due to the body’s inflammatory response to the yeast found on the skin.
-Seborrheic dermatitis seems to worsen with stress, winter, and infrequent shampooing.
-Although there is no “cure” for seborrheic dermatitis, control is usually possible with medicated shampoos and topical steroid solutions, if inflammation is prominent.
+Seborrheic dermatitis, also known as seborrhea, is a common noncontagious condition of skin areas rich in oil glands (the face, scalp, and upper trunk).
+Seborrheic dermatitis causes overproduction and flaking of skin cells and sometimes itchy skin.
+It can vary in severity from mild dandruff of the scalp to scaly patches on the skin.
+Normal skin yeast called Pityrosporum ovale lives in oil-rich skin regions and plays a role in this disorder; the changes seen in the skin are due to the body’s inflammatory response to the yeast on the skin.
+Seborrheic dermatitis seems to worsen with stress, dry weather, and infrequent shampooing.
+Although there is no cure for seborrheic dermatitis, control is usually possible with medicated shampoos and topical steroids (when inflammation is prominent).

 Who's At Risk?

-Dandruff occurs in 15–20% of the population, and seborrheic dermatitis (with redness and flaking) occurs in 3–5%.
-The problem affects all races and may be a bit worse in men.
-It typically starts after puberty (although babies have a version called cradle cap).
-Seborrheic dermatitis peaks around the age of 40 and then may improve.
-Severe seborrheic dermatitis is seen frequently in people with Parkinson disease, central nervous system problems, and HIV infection.
+Dandruff occurs in 15%-20% of the population, and more severe seborrheic dermatitis (with flaking and inflamed skin) occurs in 3%-5% of all people.
+Seborrheic dermatitis affects all races / ethnicities and may be a bit worse in men.
+It typically starts after puberty (although babies may have a variant called cradle cap).
+The severity of seborrheic dermatitis peaks around age 40 and then may improve.
+Severe seborrheic dermatitis is frequently seen in people with Parkinson disease, central nervous system problems, and HIV infection.